 Yes.
-If you have a computer, to save your treatment time, we’ll send you a consultation form to complete before you come along for your deep tissue massage.
-This will allow you to detail any conditions you have such as aches and pains, allergies etc. This form will remain confidential between you and your therapist.
-You will need to sign the form to say that you are happy to go ahead with the treatment.
+If you have access to internet, we’ll send you a consultation form via email to complete before you come along for your massage sessions.
+Thus you will be able to detail any conditions you have such as aches, pains, allergies etc. This form will remain strictly confidential between you and your therapist.
+You will need to sign the form to confirm that you are happy to go ahead with the treatment.

-When you arrive we’ll chat through your consultation form to fully understand what you would like to get out of your deep tissue massage and establish any areas that will require additional treatment.
+When you arrive we’ll chat through your consultation form to fully understand what you would like to get out of your course of massage and define any areas that will need additional treatment.

 Where will I be treated?

-Your deep tissue massage will be in a comfortable, calm treatment room with soft lighting.
+Your massage sessions will be conducted in a calm, comfortable treatment room with soft lighting.